“You’re gunna need a bigger boat…”

 (We should note this moment for historical purposes: the shark, having just killed and eaten, swims off without attacking anyone else.
 Going forward, it would be a rare killer animal film indeed that would privilege such realism over its body-count.
 Even this film ceases to do so…)

 So terrified is Brody for his son, he rushes into the water without even thinking about it, in order to help pull him out.
-At the hospital, Michael’s parents are reassured about his condition, though the boy is kept in overnight as a precaution.
+Michael is rushed to the hospital, where his parents are reassured about his condition, though the boy is kept in overnight as a precaution.

 Having sent Ellen home with Sean, Brody then drags the hovering Larry Vaughan into a cubicle, demanding his authorisation for the hiring of Quint.
 It takes him a few minutes to get his message through to the shell-shocked Vaughan, who is still coming to terms with the fact that in his determination to prove – to believe – that the water was safe, he placed his own children in danger, but in the end Brody gets that signature.